Koschmann-Lab/cnstap-objects/README.md

 # cnstap-objects

+OCTOBER 2020 KNOWLEDGE OBJECT UPDATES FOR CNS-TAP OBJECTS

+Activator Version Used is:   1.3.6

+Runtime Used: "V8"  (JavaScript runtime called V8)

 The Knowledge Objects in this repository collection are for the 2020 CNS-TAP web application development project at the University of Michigan Medical School.

 The purpose of the 2020 CNS-TAP web application development project is develop a manageable, extensible computable biomedical knowledge system to support research and clinical trials in neuro-oncology.